 Figure 2 was developed to show the localization of the covered areas by the wastewater surveillance in Belgium and the state of the three alerting indicators in each of them.
 Figure 3 was developed to offer a dynamic view of the three alerting indicators over time.
 For further insights on the dynamic of the different indicators, see Section 3.3.

-The number of areas in High Circulation is decreasing, with 7 areas positive.
-The Increasing Trend indicator is also increasing, with 7 areas positive.
-Overall, the viral loads are at a low level compare to the 9th wave and are decreasing.
+The number of areas in High Circulation and Increasing trend is low, with less than 5 areas positive.
+Overall, the viral loads are at a low level compare to the 9th wave.